Time and funding the biggest challenge for researchers, LinkedIn favorite social media for scientific resources

 Here are the poll results related to social media as resources for scientific content:

-Q: How often do you use Google search for your scientific work?
+Q5: How often do you use Google to search for scientific information?

-Researchers have papers to write, reviews to submit and a lot of information to read and learn.
-With so many resources online, it is challenging to narrow it down and find the ones that are reliable and useful.
+Researchers have papers to write, reviews to submit, and a lot of information to read and learn.
+With so many resources online, it is challenging to narrow them down and find the ones that are reliable and useful.
 Google appears to be used in most of the cases by our followers:

 Thank you all for your feedback!